 Childhood Trauma Therapy Treatments

 Trauma therapy involves identifying triggers and developing coping strategies.
-Over time, you learn to decrease symptoms in a safe environment.
-Everyone is different, and there are many other treatment options available.
+At this time, you learn to decrease symptoms in a safe environment.
+Because everyone is different, and there are many other treatment options available.
 Here are some trauma-focused therapy options:

 Cognitive Processing Therapy (CPT)

-CPT is effective for those who struggle with fears related to encountering additional traumatic events.
+CPT is effective for those who fear experiencing other traumatic events.
 For example, many people who have served in the military or emergency workers can benefit from this treatment.
-CPT is conducted in individual or group sessions or some combination.
-Your therapist will work with you to identify and explore ways that the trauma may have altered your thoughts or beliefs about the world.
+We conduct CPT not only in individual but also in group sessions.
+Your therapist will work with you to identify and explore ways trauma may have altered your beliefs about the world.
 In addition, you will learn how your behavior is affected by your traumatic experience.

 Eye Movement Desensitization and Reprocessing (EMDR)

-EMDR is a psychotherapy that enables people to heal from the symptoms and emotional distress associated with traumatic life events.
+EMDR is a psychotherapy that enables people to heal from the symptoms associated with traumatic life events.
 Eye moments (also called bilateral stimulation) are used during EMDR to reprocess a traumatic event.
-Many people report feeling significant benefits from EMDR after only a few sessions.
+Importantly, many people report feeling significant benefits from EMDR after only a few sessions.

 Narrative Exposure Therapy (NET)

-NET is a treatment used for survivors of multiple and complex trauma.
-You work with a therapist to construct a chronological narrative of your life, focusing on the traumatic experiences.
-The therapist will ask you to fully describe emotions, cognitions, and sensory information to flesh out the traumatic experience.
-Through reliving these traumatic events, you will learn to reprocess and derive meaning from the experiences to facilitate healing.
+NET is a treatment used for survivors of complex trauma.
+First, you work with a therapist to construct a chronological narrative of your life.
+Next, you’ll pay special attention to the traumatic experiences.
+Then, your therapist will ask you to describe your emotions to fully flesh out the traumatic experience.
+Subsequently, reliving these traumatic events will teach you to reprocess and derive meaning from the experiences.
+Over time, you can learn to heal and move on.

 Prolonged Exposure Therapy (PE)

-Prolonged Exposure Therapy teaches individuals to approach their trauma-related memories, feelings, and situations gradually.
-The goal is to teach that trauma-related memories and cues are not dangerous and do not need to be avoided.
-For example, the therapist might ask you to describe the traumatic event and process the emotion associated with it.
-You are recorded during the session, so you may listen to it between sessions and continue to reprocess the event.
+Prolonged Exposure Therapy teaches individuals to gradually approach their trauma-related memories, feelings, and situations.
+The goal is to teach that trauma-related memories and cues are not dangerous.
+For example, the therapist might ask you to describe the traumatic event and process the associated emotion.

-An effective method to overcome the effects of trauma is through childhood trauma therapy, conducted under the guidance of a licensed trauma-informed therapist.
-Adults with childhood trauma can have difficulty forming relationships with others.
+A practical method to overcome the effects of trauma is through childhood trauma therapy.
+You’ll work with a licensed trauma-informed therapist to get results.
+Adults with childhood trauma can struggle to form relationships with others.
 Trauma therapy involves identifying triggers and developing coping strategies.
 Over time, you learn to decrease symptoms in a safe environment.